 Second Chance Community Veterinary Hospitals

-Our Community Veterinary Hospitals provide full service veterinary care for your pet, plus we offer vaccine clinics, a low cost spay/neuter program, and more!
+Three Community Veterinary Hospitals providing full-service veterinary care for your pet, plus weekly vaccine clinics, a low cost spay/neuter program, and more!
 And all our hospitals offer subsidized rates for qualified households.

-Our staff of veterinarians, veterinary technicians and support staff, make up a team that helps to provide the best care and treatment to pets in need.
-Our clinic has the latest in equipment and cutting edge spay/neuter surgery techniques that help to make for a great experience for the pets.
+Our caring staff of veterinarians, veterinary technicians and support staff provide the best care and treatment for your.
+We have the latest in equipment and cutting edge spay/neuter surgery techniques to help ensure a great experience for tall pets.

-Our hospitals, coupled with our long standing spay/neuter and vaccine clinics is another way to show that Second Chance Animal Services is a leader in helping to fight suffering in the pets in our community and beyond.
+Our hospitals, coupled with our long standing spay/neuter and vaccine clinics is another way that Second Chance Animal Services is leading the way to fight suffering in the pets in our community and beyond.
 Second Chance is a very different animal organization that provides programs to help in every way possible to make lives better for pets.
-This is just one more way that Second Chance is making a difference in over 37,000 pet’s lives every year.
+We make a difference in the lives of over 37,000 pets each year.